liferay/liferay-docs/userGuide/en/chapters/03-advanced-web-content-management.markdown

 structure.
 Creating default values is not part of creating a new structure, so make sure you have an existing structure.

-To edit a structure's default values, go to *Web Content* in the Control Panel and click *Manage* &rarr; *Structures* to see the structures list.
+To edit a structure's default values, go to *Web Content* on the Site Administration page and click *Manage* &rarr; *Structures* to see the structures list.
 Find the *Actions* button for the desired structure and select *Edit Default Values* from the menu to view a window like the one below.
 This form allows you to manage the structure settings.

 ![Figure 3.3: You can edit default values via the *Actions* button of the Manage Structures interface.](../../images/structure-actions.png)